LaunchCodeEducation/lchs/src/chapters/html/semantic-html.rst

 ``h1``, and ``ol`` are also semantic.

-Inline elements like ``strong`` and ``em`` instruct screen readers to place verbal emphasis on the indicated words.
+Inline elements like ``strong`` and ``em`` instruct screen readers to place verbal emphasis on chosen words.
 Even though the HTML statements

 .. sourcecode:: html